-The US was the world's biggest soybean producer in 2017/18, just ahead of Brazil.
-The EU-28 was top of the list of rapeseed producing countries, whereas Ukraine harvested the largest quantity of sunflowers.
+The US was the world's biggest soybean producer in 2018/19, ahead of Brazil.
+Canada headed for the first time the list of rapeseed producing countries, just ahead of the EU-28.
+And the Ukraine harvested the largest quantity of sunflowers.